DynamoDS/DynamoPrimer/10_Packages/10-4_Publishing.md

 ![](images/10-4/Publishing/Packages - 03.png)
 > In the *"Publish a Dynamo Package"* window, we've filled out the relevant forms on the left of the window.
-1. By clicking *"Add File"*, we've also added the files from the folder structure on the right side of the screen.
+1. By clicking *"Add File"*, we've also added the files from the folder structure on the right side of the screen (to add files which are not .dyf files, be sure to change your file type in the browser window to **"All Files(*.*)"**.
 Notice that we've added every file, custom node (.dyf) or or example file (.dyn), indiscriminately.
 Dynamo will categories these items when we publish the package.
 2. The "Group" field defines which group to find the custom nodes in the Dynamo UI.
 3. Publish by clicking "Publish Locally".
 If you're following along, be certain to click *"Publish Locally"* and **not** *"Publish Online"*; we don't want a bunch of duplicate packages on the Package Manager.